YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     // or even
     this.$parent.$forceUpdate()

-## 13. FAQ
-This section contains the most probable frequently asked questions.
+### 12.5.
+NginX fails with 502 Bad Gateway error and probably crashes the site
+Might be due to the following error found in the journal log:
+"nginx.service: Failed to parse PID from file /run/nginx.pid: Invalid argument"

+    sudo mkdir /etc/systemd/system/nginx.service.d
+    printf "[Service]\
+    ExecStartPost=/bin/sleep 0.1\
+    " | \
+        sudo tee /etc/systemd/system/nginx.service.d/override.conf
+    sudo systemctl daemon-reload
+    sudo systemctl restart nginx

-### 13.1.
+### 12.6.
 Why having all the hassle with this directory structure - is overkill ?!!
 Every software project has a scope.
 Qto as a project aims to provide the fully vertically integrated code base for deployment, operation and maintenance, which is not possible without the use of multiple run-times within the project ( such as bash, perl, python, terraform, npm ... )
 Having a project with a directory structure for a specific run-time enforcing that directory structure to all the other runtimes is a a mess.

+## 13. FAQ
+This section contains the most probable frequently asked questions.